gladed/gradle-android-git-version/README.md

 ### `parts` int (default 3)
 Changes the assumed number of parts.
 If you know your product will only ever use two version number parts (1.2) then use `parts 2`.

+### `baseCode` int (default 0)
+A base version code added to all generated version codes.
+Use this when you have already released a version with a code, and don't want to go backwards.